-- 1. Earned Secondary Credential Measure: - a.
+1. Earned Secondary Credential Measure:

+- a.
 This measure captures the percentage of eligible students who earned a GED, and the percentage of students who earned an NEDP. - b.
 Floor and Target: The floor is based on setting the probability of passing the GED given a "likely to pass" score on the GED Ready at 50% of the range between the floor and target.
-The target is set at the aspirational goal of 100%.
-The floor is 0%, and the target 100%.
-The floor and target will follow the business rules to be updated for the 2018-19 PMF Guide. - 2.
-GED Subject Test Achievement Measure: - a.
+The target is set at 100%.
+The floor and target will follow the business rules to be updated for the 2018-19 PMF Guide.

+2. GED Subject Test Achievement Measure:

+- a.
 This measure captures the percentage of eligible students who pass individual GED subject tests as they work toward achieving the GED credential. - b.
 Floor and Target: The floor is based on setting the probability of passing the GED given a "likely to pass" score on the GED Ready at 50% of the range between the floor and target.
 The target is set at the aspirational goal of 100%.
-The floor and target will follow the business rules to be updated for the 2018-19 PMF Guide. - 3.
-Earned High-Level Certification Measure43: - a.
+The floor and target will follow the business rules to be updated for the 2018-19 PMF Guide.

+3. Earned High-Level Certification Measure:

+a.
 This measure captures the percentage of eligible students who earn an industry-recognized CTE certification that includes rigorous assessments and requirements and that leads to higher wages in a high-demand field.

-Measure Floor Target Weight Earned secondary credential 4 0.0 100.0 # of test takers GED subject test achievement 40.0 100.0 # of test takers Earned high-level certification N/A N/A N/A
+Measure Floor Target Weight Earned secondary credential 40.0 100.0 # of test takers GED subject test achievement 40.0 100.0 # of test takers Earned high-level certification N/A N/A N/A